tock/tock/doc/CodeReview.md

 be contained to a single file (i.e. not scattered throughout the crate).
 It should be entirely unambiguous whether a feature is set or not (i.e. it should be based on physical hardware where it is obvious which chip a user has).
+Generally, this means `cfg` directives should be an explicit list of chips or'd together.
+Rarely, if ever, is a `cfg(not ...)` the correct approach for anything outside of unit tests.

 #### Boards